marcinn/avchd-toolkit/README.md

-# ffmpeg-transcode
+# avchd-toolkit
-prototype of transcoding utility based on ffmpeg
+prototype of utilities to improve avchd-based workflow